Johan Setia LRT station

-The Johan Setia LRT station is designated to be an elevated light rapid transit (LRT) station in Johan Setia, Klang, Selangor, Malaysia, forming part of the Shah Alam line.
+The Johan Setia LRT station is an elevated light rapid transit (LRT) station in Johan Setia, Klang, Selangor, Malaysia, forming part of the LRT Shah Alam Line.

 History

-This is the twenty-sixth station along the RM9 billion line project, with the line's maintenance depot located in Johan Setia, Klang.
-It is the southern terminus station of the entire Shah Alam Line.
-This LRT station will be expected to be operational in late 2025.
-It will have facilities such as kiosks, restrooms, elevators, taxi stands, and feeder buses.
+This is the twenty-sixth station along the RM9 billion line project, with the line's maintenance depot located just after the station.
+It is the southern terminus of the LRT line.
+It has facilities such as kiosks, restrooms, elevators, taxi stands, and bus stops.

 Surrounding developments

-Major landmarks and developments in the vicinity of this Station:
+Major landmarks and developments in the vicinity of this station include: